This article is going to look at exercising dogs with 3 legs.

 Can dogs have a good life with three legs?

-With proper weight management and exercise, yes, the good news is your pet can lead a long, happy life.
+With proper weight management and a fitness regime, yes, the good news is your pet can lead a long, happy life.
 At your first vet consultation after the amputation, they may recommend physical therapy and as we’ve covered above, there are plenty of things you can do to help your dog in the long term.

 All dogs are unique and three-legged ones are extra special.
 Tripod dogs will bring a whole new degree of inspiration to your life with their positive outlook and zest for life.